General Argyres-Douglas Theory: AD points from 6d theory

+where $u_i$ is tuned such that the roots have the degeneracy determined by $Y_n$.
 The Seiberg-Witten curve under deformation is the same as the non-degenerating case, however, not all the operators are independent and they satisfy quite complicated relations.
-We would like to know the spectrum and such information is contained in the corresponding Young Tableaux sequence as the regular puncture case.
+We would like to know the scaling dimensions of the spectrum which is contained in the corresponding Young Tableaux sequence as the regular puncture case.
 The general Seiberg-Witten curve is

-The highest order of $z$ in $f_i$ whose coefficient is a Coulomb branch operator is determined by the following data:
+The highest order of $z$ in $\Phi_i$ whose coefficient is a Coulomb branch operator is determined by the following data: